What is a Postal Code?

 The Importance of Postal Codes

 It’s easy to take postal codes like ZIP codes for granted.
 Today we’re used to seeing them on every piece of mail we produce.
 Most people have a general idea about what ZIP codes do, even if they are unaware of what goes on behind the scenes at the US Postal Service.
-Unlike the population in 1964, we’re accustomed to embracing technology that makes life easier or improves efficiency.
-The USPS no longer needs to mount public relations campaigns like they did decades ago.
-They used “Mr. ZIP” and many other methods to ease fears that our lives were being taken over by numbers and machines.

 Postal codes were the item that allowed the US Postal Service to modernize their operation and led to the development of the postal barcodes.
 The IMb now powers all the Postal Service’s most advanced features, including sortation, delivery, ancillary services, Informed Delivery, Informed Visibility, Address Correction Service, postal promotions, and more.
 Without the original ZIP code and all the enhancements that followed, commercial mailers and the Postal Service could not offer the level of service and the data today’s mailers demand.